fedora-riscv/releng/docs/source/contributing.rst

     nothing to commit, working directory clean

-Now that you're back on your topic branch you can easily rebase on your local master branch in order to resolve any merge conflicts that may come up for clean pull request submission.
+Now that you're back on your topic branch you can easily rebase on your local main branch in order to resolve any merge conflicts that may come up for clean pull request submission.

 ::

-    $ git rebase master
+    $ git rebase main
     Current branch docs is up to date.